fadhilradh/fadhilradh/README.md

 # Hi there, I'm Fadhil 👋🏻
-I'm a Tech Hobbyist.
+Coding for fun and challenge in my free time.
 Currently working as Software Developer at Govtech - Telkom Indonesia.

 ## My Values
 - Learning & Curiosity <br/>